fbpx

 How to Identify Wild Lettuce and Look Alikes

-If you are looking for a step-by-step guide on how to process wild lettuce into a concentrated extract, click here to read our in-depth article on extraction!
+If you are looking for a step-by-step guide on how to process wild lettuce into a concentrated extract, click here to read my in-depth article on extraction!

-If you don’t have any wild lettuce to identify, click here to read our in-depth article on where to find wild lettuce.
+If you don’t have any wild lettuce to identify, click here to read my in-depth article on where to find wild lettuce.

 Wild Lettuce Biology